-- 1. Check the engine oil level before and after the engine has been run for a short time, refer to Checking the Engine Oil Level in Operation. - 2.
+- Check the engine oil level before and after the engine is first started, refer to Checking the Engine Oil Level in Operation. - 2.
 Check the transaxle/hydraulic fluid level before the engine is first started, refer to Checking the Transaxle/Hydraulic Fluid Level in Operation. - 3.
 Check the brake fluid level before the engine is first started, refer to Checking the Brake Fluid Level in Operation.